Grand Teton and Yellowstone National Parks landscape

 Yellowstone is the bigger name.
 It’s the one your parents took you to as a kid.
 It’s the one with Old Faithful and bison traffic jams and that weird sulfur smell you never forget.
 It’s massive, varied, and unlike anywhere else on earth.

 Grand Teton is the one that stops you mid-sentence.
 The mountains hit you the second you drive in.
 No buildup, no anticipation.
 Just a wall of jagged peaks rising straight out of the valley floor.
-It’s smaller, quieter, and arguably more beautiful per square mile than any park in the system.
+It’s smaller, quieter, and more beautiful per square mile than any park in the system.

 Two very different experiences.
 Both worth your time.
 The question is which one deserves your time if you can’t do both.